-- 05/11/98 President Clinton canceled the FY1998 sale of oil from the SPR. - 11/13/96 DOE announced that it had accepted another \$53.5 million in bids for SPR oil authorized to be sold during FY1997, raising total sales for that fiscal year to \$142 million, or roughly two-thirds of the amount authorized by P.L.
-104-208. - 04/29/96 President Clinton ordered the release of 12 million barrels of SPR oil to help blunt a recent runup in crude and product prices. - 03/00/96 DOE completed sale of SPR oil authorized to finance emptying and decommissioning of the Weeks Island site.
-Owing to higher crude prices, sale of 5.1 million barrels, at an average price of \$18.92/bbl, was sufficient to generate \$96.4 million in revenues. - 09/30/94 The FY1995 Department of Interior and Related Agencies Appropriations Act (P.L.
-103-332) essentially curtailed oil purchases and fill of the SPR for FY1995, in keeping with the Clinton Administration's budget proposal. - 10/24/92 P.L.
-102-486 enacted, broadening the circumstances under which the SPR could be tapped, providing for expansion of the SPR to one billion barrels, and including further provisions affecting leasing, potential purchases of oil stripper well production, and requiring a study of how U.S. insular areas would be accommodated in the event of a disruption. - 06/19/92 The SPR took delivery of the first oil since fill was suspended in 1990. - 05/12/92 The George H. W. Bush Administration announced purchase of one million barrels of North Sea oil for the SPR at a contract price of \$19.78, plus transportation costs.
-A few days earlier, arrangements were announced for delivery of 2.4 million barrels of Naval Petroleum Reserve oil over a 4-month period commencing in June 1992. - 02/25/91 The George H. W. Bush Administration announced it was preparing to resume purchase of oil for the SPR on international spot markets at a rate of 25,000 b/d for three months. - 01/16/91 Within hours of the initial air attacks on Iraq, President George H. W. Bush authorized a drawdown of the Strategic Petroleum Reserve in support of a plan agreed to just days earlier by the International Energy Agency. - 08/08/90 The George H. W. Bush Administration indicated its willingness to use the SPR in the event of "any severe supply interruption," but indicated that any release of SPR crude would be coordinated with U.S. allies.

-08/01/90 - Iraqi forces invaded Kuwait and met minimal resistance.
-Acquisition of oil for the SPR was suspended.

-- 07/11/84 The IEA agreed in principle that government-owned or -controlled oil stocks should be used early during a supply disruption if deemed helpful to calming nervous oil markets and restraining price increases.
-The agreement did not supersede the emergency sharing program already in place, but was intended to broaden the repertoire of emergency responses that the IEA may consider. - 01/24/84 Secretary of Energy Donald Hodel testified before the Senate Subcommittee on Energy, Nuclear Proliferation, and Government Processes of the Committee on Governmental Affairs that the Reagan Administration supported early use of the Strategic Petroleum Reserve during a petroleum disruption to help stabilize markets. - 05/00/82 DOE released a report required by the Omnibus Budget Reconciliation Act of 1981, which concluded that a Reserve larger than 750 million barrels would not provide net economic benefits to the United States. - 06/30/80 Congress passed the Energy Security Act requiring that the SPR be filled at a rate of at least 100,000 b/d for FY1981 beginning October 1, 1980.
-Fill was resumed in late September 1980. - 03/00/79 Purchase of oil for the SPR was suspended because of the tight international crude oil market, Saudi objections, and budget considerations. - 08/00/77 First crude oil pumped into SPR. - 12/22/75 Energy Policy Conservation Act (P.L.
-94-163) authorized the Strategic Petroleum Reserve.
+- 09/30/94 The FY1995 Department of the Interior and Related Agencies Appropriations Act (P.L.
+103-332) essentially curtailed oil purchases and fill of the SPR for FY1995, in keeping with the Clinton Administration's budget proposal. - 10/24/92-P.L.
+102-486 enacted, broadening the circumstances under which the SPR could be tapped, providing for expansion of the SPR to 1 billion barrels. - 06/19/92 The SPR took delivery of the first oil since fill was suspended in 1990. - 02/25/91 The George H. W. Bush Administration announced it was preparing to resume purchase of oil for the SPR on international spot markets at a rate of 25,000 b/d for three months. - 01/16/91 Within hours of the initial air attacks on Iraq, President George H. W. Bush authorized a drawdown of the Strategic Petroleum Reserve in support of a plan agreed to just days earlier by the International Energy Agency. - 08/08/90 The George H. W. Bush Administration indicated its willingness to use the SPR in the event of "any severe supply interruption," but indicated that any release of SPR crude would be coordinated with U.S. allies. - 08/01/90 Iraqi forces invaded Kuwait.
+Acquisition of oil for the SPR was suspended. - 07/11/84 The IEA agreed in principle that government-owned or -controlled oil stocks should be used early during a supply disruption if deemed helpful to calming nervous oil markets and restraining price increases.
+The agreement did not supersede the emergency sharing program already in place, but was intended to broaden the repertoire of emergency responses that the IEA may consider. - 01/24/84 Secretary of Energy Donald Hodel testified before the Senate Subcommittee on Energy, Nuclear Proliferation, and Government Processes of the Committee on Governmental Affairs that the Reagan Administration supported early use of the Strategic Petroleum Reserve during a disruption. - 05/00/82 DOE released a report required by the Omnibus Budget Reconciliation Act of 1981, which concluded that a Reserve larger than 750 million barrels would not provide net economic benefits to the United States. - 06/30/80 Congress passed the Energy Security Act requiring that the SPR be filled at a rate of at least 100,000 b/d for FY1981 beginning October 1, 1980.
+Fill was resumed in late September 1980. - 03/00/79 Purchase of oil for the SPR was suspended because of the tight international crude oil market, Saudi objections, and budget considerations. - 08/00/77 First crude oil pumped into SPR.